juliafmorgado/30DaysOtel/week2/day9.md

       Stack trace: ...
 ```

-Now you can search for failed spans: `status = ERROR AND order.total > 100`
+Now we can search for failed spans: `status = ERROR AND order.total > 100`

 ---